gregfoletta/ftnt_license_registration/README.md

 - Some devices require an IP specification, which will not have been done rendering the license useless.

 You will get warnings in the console for registration codes that do not return a license.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 146:

-    You forgot a '=back' before '=head1'